 Learn Something New or Start a Project

 I always find that a good project can be just what I need to get out of a slump.
 Maybe the project IS learning something new, or maybe it’s a creative venture.
 Either way, there’s a certain sense of accomplishment in creating, and in knowing that you know something.
 It gives you something to focus on, something to talk about and think about – something positive instead of negative.
 Learning something new that you are passionate about can help you to “grow forward” in some pretty significant ways.
-Join a club devoted to your passion, or just try to find some time on your own to do some reading and then find people that you can share your interest with.
+Join a club devoted to your passion, or just try to find some time on your own to do some reading and then find people with whom you share your interests.
 It’s a beautiful thing, my friend.

 - Sense of accomplishment and purpose – By volunteering, no matter what you do, you are giving your time and energy in order to help those who are less fortunate than you.
 Maybe you didn’t graduate at the top of your class or that last project at work didn’t go the way that you hoped, but every volunteer should feel that they are doing meaningful work and that their efforts are appreciated.